 These attributes mean that brachycephalic cats, like Persians and Himalayans, tend to snort more often than other breeds.
-A study published on Plos One confirmed that the shortness of a cat’s skull has a significant impact on increased respiratory difficulty and the noises that these cats make.
+A study in Plos One confirmed that the shortness of a cat’s skull has an impact on increased respiratory difficulty and the noises that these cats make.
 Sounds such as snorting are likely to be louder and more frequent.

 Cats snort as a form of self-defense to scare away their adversaries.
 To do so, they open their mouths and exhale sharply.
 This is to frighten off potential predators and other animals that are a threat, including animals who threaten to invade a cat’s territory or cause harm.

-Snorting, in this instance, sounds very similar to spitting if the cat expels air very quickly.
-Cats can emit this sound from around 3-weeks old but will only do so if necessary – usually after feeling threatened by something.
+Snorting, in this instance, sounds very similar to spitting if the cat expels air quickly.
+Cats can emit this sound from around 3-weeks old but will only do so if necessary – usually after feeling threatened.
 Kittens will also test out the noises they make from a young age.

-While snorting is common and rarely cause for concern, it can sometimes be the sign of an underlying health issue that could do with being looked out.
-If you notice any of the following, seek professional advice.
+While snorting is common and rarely cause for concern, it can be a sign of an underlying health issue.
+If you notice any of the following, seek guidance:

-- Your cat seems to snort in specific areas of your living space.
-This might mean it is allergic to something in the area
+- Snorting in specific areas of your living space might mean it is allergic to something in the area.

-- Your cat has developed excessive eye and nasal discharge that doesn’t go away
+- Excessive eye and nasal discharge that doesn’t go away.

-- Your cat is snorting more regularly and aggressively.
-A foreign object might have become lodged in the nasal or throat passage
+- Your cat is snorting regularly and aggressively.
+A foreign object may be lodged in the nasal or throat passage.

-- The animal seems generally unwell, which could be indicated by tiredness, dehydration, or weight loss
+- The cat seems unwell, which could be indicated by tiredness, dehydration, or weight loss.

-While snorting may be caused by unseen allergens or is a natural part of a cat’s genetics, there are always things that can be done to lessen the impact and keep it as comfortable as possible.
+While snorting may be caused by unseen allergens or is a natural part of a cat’s genetics, there are always things that can be done to lessen the impact and keep it comfortable.

-Snorting might be an irritating noise for some cat owners, but ultimately, a cat’s health should be prioritized.
-To help with your pet’s snorting issues, try the following:
+Snorting might be an irritating noise for some owners, but a cat’s health should be prioritized.
+To help with your cat’s snorting issues, consider the following:

 Clean Living Space

-If dust or other allergens are causing your cat’s snorting, try to keep your living space as clean as possible to minimize dust particles or foreign matter that may aggravate the throat and nasal passages and make the snorting worse.
+If dust or other allergens are causing your cat’s snorting, try to keep your living space clean to minimize dust particles or foreign matter.
+These may be aggravating the throat and nasal passages that are making the snorting worse.

-Cleaning with as few chemicals as possible or choosing eco-friendly cleaning materials will also reduce the amount of pollution in the air and help your cat adapt to its surroundings.
-When you do clean, keep your cat outside or in another room until the dust re-settles and becomes dormant.
+Cleaning with fewer chemicals or choosing eco-friendly cleaning materials will reduce air pollution and help your cat adapt to its surroundings.
+When you do clean, keep your cat outside or in another room until the dust re-settles.

 When a cat digs around in its litter tray while soiling or urinating, dust particles are often disturbed, which are, in turn, inhaled.
 This is an issue because dusty litter is a common cause of irritation to the throat and nasal passages.

-Cats that are allergic to litter or suffer from asthma are usually worse affected.
-Snorting is a reaction from this irritation.
-Furthermore, if your cat’s litter tray is housed in a confined space or features a hood, the irritation will be more significant.
+Cats that are allergic to litter or have asthma are usually most affected.
+Snorting is a reaction to this irritation.
+If your cat’s litter tray is housed in a confined space or features a hood, the irritation will be more significant.

-Traditional non-clumping litter, including clay, is known to be incredibly dusty.
-Switching to a hypoallergenic litter, or one that is low on dust particles will help ease your cat’s litter-related snorting.
+Traditional non-clumping litter, including clay, is dusty.
+Switching to a hypoallergenic litter or one that is low in dust particles will ease your cat’s litter-related snorting.

-If your cat is snorting because it is congested or suffers from asthma, you can ease the discomfort that causes its snorting by bringing the animal into the bathroom when you have a hot shower.
+If your cat is snorting because it is congested or has asthma, you can ease the discomfort that causes its snorting by bringing the cat into the bathroom when you have a hot shower.
 This technique is called steam nebulization.

 When you enter the bathroom, make sure all doors and windows are closed and run a shower hot enough to steam up the room.
 Once the room is filled with steam, keep your cat in there for around 10-15 minutes to breathe in the moisture-filled air.
 The dewy air will help relieve sinus congestion and allow your cat to breathe more easily.

-Depending on veterinary advice, you might need to follow steam nebulization with coupage.
-This is a technique in which you pat your cat’s chest gently to loosen fluid trapped within the lungs.
-Coupage can help to promote coughing for your cat to bring up the loosened secretions.
+You might need to follow steam nebulization with coupage.
+This is where you pat your cat’s chest to loosen fluid trapped within the lungs.
+Coupage can promote coughing so that your cat can bring up loosened secretions.

 Is Reverse Sneezing the Same as Snorting?

 A reverse sneeze is a forceful inhalation that occurs when a cat sucks air into its pharynx and windpipe.
 During a reverse sneeze, the soft palate goes into a spasm and makes a loud noise that sounds like choking.
-At this point, a cat owner will panic because it seems like their pet is unable to catch its breath.
+A cat’s owner may panic because it seems like their pet is unable to catch its breath.

 Much like snorting, a reverse sneeze can be triggered by allergens, dust, or other irritants that affect the pharynx and soft palate.
 But it can also occur if a cat eats or drinks too quickly.
 Brachycephalic and small cat breeds are most at risk, but reverse sneezing can happen to all felines and usually does at least once in their lives.

-The most important thing that a pet owner can do is not panic.
-A reverse sneeze only lasts for around 30 seconds and sounds much worse than it actually is.
+A reverse sneeze only lasts for around 30 seconds and sounds much worse than it is.
 After this time, the sneeze will stop on its own.
 Treatment is rarely required.
-While scary, a pet should be left alone to catch its breath.
-It might even act as if nothing happened afterwards.
+While scary, a cat should be left alone to catch its breath.

 In comparison, snorting is different in that it doesn’t usually happen in quick succession.
 A cat will often only snort a couple of times to remove the irritant.
 After this, the reaction is over.